Larry Huras

-Larry Robert Huras, (born July 8, 1955) is a Canadian professional ice hockey coach and a former player.
-He most recently served as head coach of HC Fribourg-Gottéron of the Swiss top-flight NLA.
+Larry Robert Huras, (born July 8, 1955) is a Canadian ice hockey coach and a former player.
+He played 2 games in the National Hockey League with the New York Rangers during the 1976–77 season.
+The rest of his career, which lasted from 1975 to 1994, was mainly spent in the French league.
+After his playing career Huras turned to coaching, and spent several years in the Nationalliga A, the top league in Switzerland.

 Playing career

-Huras turned pro in 1975, when he was picked by the New York Rangers in the NHL draft (5th round, 84th overall).
-He spent some time in the International Hockey League (IHL) and American Hockey League (AHL), before his National Hockey League (NHL) debut on February 27, 1977 with the Rangers, for whom he played his only two NHL games.
+Huras turned pro in 1975, when he was picked by the New York Rangers in the 1975 NHL Amateur Draft (5th round, 84th overall).
+He spent time in the International Hockey League (IHL) and American Hockey League (AHL), before his National Hockey League (NHL) debut on February 27, 1977 with the Rangers, for whom he played his only two NHL games.
 In the following three seasons, he strengthened the roster of Salt Lake Golden Eagles and Dallas Black Hawks of the Central Hockey League (CHL), followed by a stint with the Port Huron Flags in the IHL.

 In 1980, Huras signed with Grenoble métropole hockey 38 in France.
 He spent three years with the club, before heading to another French team, Gap Hockey Club.
 He transferred to the Dragons de Rouen in 1988 and captured four French national championships in six years with the club, three of them as a player-coach.